-Step 6: Continue folding until all of the edges are folded over like in the photo.
+Step 6: Continue folding until all edges are folded over, like in the photo.

 Step 7: Add an egg to a small dish and whisk.
 Brush the egg wash over the exposed crust.
 This will help it get nice and golden while baking.
 Optional: Sprinkle coarse sugar over the egg-washed crust.

 Step 8: Bake the galette for 25 minutes at 350º F. You will know it is finished baking when the top is golden and the cherry mixture is warm and softened.